webplatform/docs/guides/advanced_selectors_guide/index.md

  …
 }</syntaxhighlight>

-If you instead used a descendent selector, as follows:
+If you instead use a descendent selector, as follows:

 <syntaxhighlight lang="css">div p {
  …
 }</syntaxhighlight>

-Both of the <code>&lt;p&gt;</code> elements would be selected.
+Then, both of the <code>&lt;p&gt;</code> elements are selected.

 == Adjacent sibling selector ==

 This selector allows you to select a specific element that comes directly after another specific element, on the same level in the element hierarchy.
-Take the following example:
+Review the following example:

 <syntaxhighlight lang="html5"><h2>My heading</h2>
 <p>My first paragraph</p>